 A local news reporter, Tom Krome, catches wind of JoLayne’s fortunes and so does a couple of redneck low-lives, who just so happen to be white-supremacists, Bodean Gazzer and his friend Chub.
 The two redneck delinquents were the other winners of the same lotto.
 Being that JoLayne is black, Gazzer and Chub feel that she doesn’t deserve her half and take her winning ticket.

 At the core of the story, we watch as JoLayne and Tom work to get her ticket back; but along the way, we are treated to the hijinks of holy turtles, Virgin complications, Tom’s wife who does anything to avoid being served divorce papers, a wanna-be supremacist, Shiner, who wants to follow in Gazzer and Chub’s footsteps, and a Hooters waitress who has the knack for creating a stir in her patrons pants.

 The book is humorous and fast-paced.
 Thoroughly an enjoyable read.

 The Winner by David Baldacci

 LuAnn wants to get out of poverty and give a better life for her infant daughter.
-She decides to accept Mr. Jackson’s offer and wins the aforementioned $100 million.
+She decides to accept Mr. Jackson’s offer and wins those above $100 million.
 Things are great until LuAnn is implicated in a murder just before the drawing.
-In order to protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
+To protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
 After living a life of wealth, the lonely LuAnn returns to a home she bought in Virginia.
-Jackson finds out about her return and he is out for blood.
-In order to keep his secret, he sets out to silence LuAnn… Permanently.
+Jackson finds out about her return, and he is out for blood.
+To keep his secret, he sets out to silence LuAnn… Permanently.